curvegrid/go-ethereum-wiki/Mutan-0.2.md

 Code            = "abcdefghijklmnopqrstuwvxyz" | "1234567890" .
 ```

+For a full list of `asm` opcodes see the [Assembler](https://github.com/ethereum/go-ethereum/wiki/Assembler) page.

 ## Pre processor

 Mutan has a very basic pre processor that takes any `#define` and replaces that throughout the source code